proyecto26/awesome-jsgames/README.md

 - [Y8 Games](https://www.y8.com) - At Y8 Games, there are over 70,000 games and videos available to play online.
 We are leading in the latest Unity3D car and dress up games.

 ### Monetization
+- [GameDistribution](https://gamedistribution.com) - The biggest broker of high quality, cross-platform games.
+We connect the best game developers to the biggest publishers.
 - [Awesome Web Monetization](https://github.com/thomasbnt/awesome-web-monetization) - Awesome stuffs about Web Monetization.
 Learn more, check modules and others tools.

 ### Testing